iworks/sierotki/readme.txt

 = The easy way =

-1. Download the plugin (.zip file) on the right column of this page
+1. Download the plugin (.zip file) on the right column of this page.
-1. In your Admin, go to menu Plugins > Add
+1. In your Admin, go to menu Plugins > Add.
-1. Select button `Upload Plugin`
+1. Select button `Upload Plugin`.
-1. Upload the .zip file you just downloaded
+1. Upload the .zip file you just downloaded.
-1. Activate the plugin
+1. Activate the plugin.
 1. A new menu `Orphans` in `Appearance` will appear in your Admin Menu.

 ***

 = The old and reliable way (FTP) =

-1. Upload `sierotki` folder to the `/wp-content/plugins/` directory
+1. Upload `sierotki` folder to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. A new menu `Orphans` in `Appearance` will appear in your Admin Menu.

 == Frequently Asked Questions ==